0x5ubt13/myToolkit/autoNmap/README.md

 I know there are other cooler tools out there, like [nmapAutomator](https://github.com/21y4d/nmapAutomator), but I wanted to test my skills and create my own cool, slim, dockerised tool for a quick deployment and, you know, I love to see how it destructs itself!

 You will find the Docker image to be as slim as possible.
 This is, an Alpine distro with the bare minimums for Nmap to be able to run.
+Only **11.33MB**!!

 The coolest thing?
-If you use the [autoNmap self-deployer](./autoNmap_self_deploy.sh), you will only need to do the following:
+If you use my [autoNmap self-deployer](https://github.com/0x5ubt13/myToolkit/blob/main/autoNmap/autoNmap_self_deploy.sh), you will only need to do the following:

 ```sh
 ./autoNmap_self_deploy.sh <Target/TargetsFile> <outputName>